Becoming a New Student Organization

 If we don't have it, you can start it!
 Starting a new student organization is a great learning process.
 Students develop excellent communication, time-management, and leadership skills - all by doing what they enjoy and sharing it with others!
 Follow the steps below to get your new organization started:

 - Meet with the Student Organization Council (SOC) Executive VP, or the Coordinator for Leadership and Student Organizations, to discuss your potential organization.
 We will go over the process with you, let you know the expectations of being a student organization, and outline the resources and benefits available to you.
-The registration process may be different for Greek organizations and sport clubs.

 - Encourage 2 or 3 students to take a leadership role in the organization.
 This is good experience and looks great on your resume.
 All organizations should have at least a President, Vice President, Treasurer, and Secretary.